4GeeksAcademy/sp-ml-17-final-project-g1/README.md

 ### Problem Statement

-Social media platforms generate massive amounts of text data daily, containing valuable information about people's opinions and emotions.
+Social media platforms generate massive amounts of text data every day, containing valuable information about people's opinions and emotions.
 However, manually analyzing this data to extract meaningful insights is impractical due to its volume and diversity.
+Our goal is to automate this process by applying the knowledge we have gained throughout the bootcamp.

 ### Dataset
-*To be defined - we will acquire a dataset that meets the following minimum requirements:*
-- 60,000+ instances (rows)
-- 20+ predictor variables (including at least 1 categorical variable)
+We constructed a custom dataset by merging multiple publicly available emotion-labeled text corpora.
+All labels were standardized into five target emotions: Sad, Fear, Anger, Joy, and Surprise, following the Plutchik Wheel of Emotions.
+Categories with insufficient data (e.g., Trust, Anticipation) and irrelevant labels (e.g., Neutral, Relief) were discarded.
+The final dataset ensures consistency across sources and provides a solid foundation for training and evaluation.

+- 500,000+ entries
+- 1 predictor variable

 ### Methodology
-*To be defined - we will document our chosen approach and algorithms*
+Our approach was based on fine-tuning a pre-trained RoBERTa model for multi-class emotion classification.
+The training was carried out on our standardized dataset, ensuring robust performance across five target emotions (Sad, Fear, Anger, Joy, Surprise).
+After model optimization and evaluation, we deployed the solution as an interactive Streamlit web application to make predictions accessible and user-friendly.

 ### Results
-*To be updated with our findings and model performance*
+The fine-tuned RoBERTa model achieved an overall accuracy of ~90% on the test set, demonstrating strong performance in multi-class emotion classification.
+Performance was consistent across the five target emotions (Sad, Fear, Anger, Joy, Surprise), with balanced precision and recall.
+Deployment through Streamlit allows real-time predictions, confirming the model’s effectiveness in practical applications.

 ## 📝 Project Phases